vsuorant/sshpyk/README.rst

 This simplifies making an SSH connection to just ``$ ssh alias_name`` and have the SSH client use the settings defined under its ``Host alias_name`` entry.
 For simplicity and maximum flexibility, ``sshpyk`` does not manage any of the SSH ``config`` options.
-Instead we have a `Recommended SSH Config Setup`_ below.
+Instead we have a `Recommended SSH Config`_ below.

-ℹ️ Note
-  Currently, Windows is not supported as neither local nor remote machine.

 Recommended SSH Config
 ======================

 Your SSH configuration is typically stored in ``$HOME/.ssh/config``.
-We highly recommend a **dedicated** alias entry that looks like this:
+We recommend a wildcard host alias and a **DEDICATED** host alias named such that it matches the wildcard (or simply a dedicated host alias as shown in `Quick start`_):

 .. code-block:: bash

-  # You can name the alias anything you want, but we recommend to include "sshpyk"
-  # in the name to remind yourself that this is a dedicated alias for sshpyk.
-  Host sshpyk_remote_server
+  Host remote_server*
     # Required config: HostName/User/IdentityFile
     # ##################################################################################
     # IP address of the remote system